ahmed-elarosi/elarosi_CV_as_a_docker_container/README.md

   CI/CD pipelines enforce best practices, reduce human errors, and provide a reliable, professional deployment process.

 Automation ensures that every change is **tested, built, and delivered automatically**, improving efficiency, reliability, and maintainability.

+## 📦 Deployment Options

+You can deploy this container to:

+- Docker Hub
+- AWS ECS / ECR
+- Kubernetes
+- Any cloud provider supporting containers

+---